 Less commonly other pathogens are implicated.
-These include Enterobacteriace, Staphylococcus aureus, Proteus mirabilis and some fungal species (e.g. Aspergillus, Candida)
+These include Enterobacteriaceae, Staphylococcus aureus, Proteus mirabilis and some fungal species (e.g. Aspergillus, Candida)

-Patients often present with severe ear pain, signs of systemic infection and facial nerve palsies.
+Patients often present with severe ear pain and signs of systemic infection.

 Cultures and imaging (CT, Technetium-99 bone scan) are key to diagnosis.

-CT scan: Shows indicative features such thickening and enhancement of soft tissue, opacification of mastoid air cells and abscess formation.
+CT scan: shows indicative features such thickening and enhancement of soft tissue, opacification of mastoid air cells and can provide evidence of abscess formation.